Organising Remote Meetings

 Is there a password needed to join the call?
 Can attendees join before the host?

-How can attendees ensure the privacy of their family member?
+How can attendees ensure the privacy of their family members?
 Provide instructions for blurring their background, or using a virtual background?

 How will attendees be able to participate in an ongoing discussion?
 How can they raise their hands to ask the chair personally?